 5.5 We will not sell, rent or otherwise disclose the personal information you provide to us through the site to third parties (other than as listed below) unless we are required to do so by law.

-6.1 We may share your personal information with certain third parties who provide services on our behalf.
+6.1 We may share your personal information with certain third parties who provide services to us or work on our behalf.

-6.2 Such 3rd Parties only have access to the personal information they need to perform those services.
+6.2 Such 3rd Parties only have access to the personal information they need to perform those services or work.

-6.4 If you have contracted with us we will share data only to the extent necessary for the performance of the contract, otherwise we will obtain specific consent from you before sharing your data.
+6.4 If you have contracted with us we will share data only to the extent necessary for the performance of the contract, otherwise we will obtain specific additional consent from you before sharing your data.

 6.5 The third parties who provide services on our behalf fall into the following categories:

-- i) Our partners providing logistics and external service support.
+6.5.1 Our partners providing logistics and external service support.

-- How long do we store your data?
+7. How long do we store your data?

 8.2 You have the right to request from us access to and rectification or erasure of your personal data; the right to restrict processing; the right to object to processing as well as in certain circumstances the right to data portability as below.

-8.3 In the event that you provide your data directly to us for the purpose of a contract, or in circumstances where you have to provided your data by consent, you have the right to be provided with your data in a structured, machine-readable format.
+8.3 In the event that you provide your data directly to us for the purpose of a contract, or in circumstances where you have provided your data by consent, you have the right to be provided with your data in a structured, machine-readable format.
 This is known as Data Portability.

 8.4 Following a request relating to Data Portability we will transmit the relevant personal data to the data subject or their nominated data controller where it is possible and technically feasible for us to do so.